For a long time, shooting has been a boy’s club.

 Kim Rhode is probably the best-known name in shooting right now, even among people who aren’t particularly interested in guns or shooting.

-If you don’t remember, though, Kim is a six-time Olympic medal winner, having earned a medal at every Summer Olympics since the 1996 Olympics in Atlanta.
+If you don’t remember, though, Kim is a six-time Olympic medal winner.
+She earned a medal at every Summer Olympics since the 1996 Olympics in Atlanta.

 Kim began shooting early.
 She started competing in skeet at 10 and by 12 had gone on safari in Africa.
-At 13 she won her first world championship title in women’s double trap shooting.
+At 13, she won her first world championship title in women’s double trap shooting.

 During the 2012 Olympics, Kim tied the world record in skeet shooting with 99 out of 100 clays.
 She’d previously set a new world record at the 2007 ISSF World Cup with 98 clays.

-In addition to her Olympic medals, Kim has 19 Gold, 7 Silver, and 8 Bronze ISSF World Cup medals.
+In addition to her Olympic medals, Kim has 23 Gold, 10 Silver, and 9 Bronze ISSF World Cup medals.

-Julie Golob is another incredible competitive shooter.
+Julie Golob is yet another incredible competitive shooter.

-Julie continued serving in the US Army as military police until 2002 when she left to become a professional markswoman.
+Julie continued serving in the U.S. Army as military police until 2002 when she left to become a professional markswoman.

-In 2006, Julie won Ladies Titles at the USPSA Limited-10, Single-Stack, and Production Nationals, becoming the first and only Five Division USPSA Ladies National Champion and the first woman to earn a USPSA Nationals Triple Crown.
+In 2006, Julie won ladies titles at the USPSA Limited-10, Single-Stack, and Production Nationals, becoming the first and only Five Division USPSA Ladies National Champion and the first woman to earn a USPSA Nationals Triple Crown.